![]() | |||||||||

-We spent 3 full days in the island of Maui.
+We spent 3 full days in the island of Maui .
 If you look at the map, it looks like a torso.
 So generally guides or locals call out “look at the head,” “look at the neck” etc. Most of the activities are concentrated in the head part.

 We stayed on Kanaapali beach in Royal Lahaina resort.
 This hotel has a beautiful beach on the backside.
 The garden cottages are not in good condition but the renovated part is good.
 My best place in this hotel was the breakfast table facing the beach.
 You can take a walk, swim, snorkel or just relax on the beach.
 Morning (before 10) was a better time.
 Snorkeling was good, but you have to find a proper place (Look for the rocks.
 They are very sharp).
 The black rock side is good for snorkeling.
 It is better to buy snorkeling equipment at an ABC store.
 They are not costly.
 You can see two small hills, some anchored boats and calm blue water on the beach.
 This part of the beach was really relaxing.
 I took early morning walk on the beach twice, soaking my feet in the water.
 The beach was clean and calm.
 Another interesting part of the hotel was golf courses.
 There were two courses on the property.

 Lahaina is the market place.
 Lahaina means “hot” or “warm”.
 This town was really hot.
 It is full of shops and art galleries.
 Many boat tours start from here.
 Tour prices vary according to size and comfort of the boat.
 We saw a big Banyan tree there.
-It is the second largest in the world and from INDIA.
-The largest tree is near Calcutta.
+It is the second largest in the world and from INDIA .
+The largest tree is near Calcutta .
 This tree captures almost ½ an acre of land.
-I could see 16 big “parambya,” which formed new trees again.
-It was impossible to take complete pictures of this tree.
-I took 2-3 pictures.
-Our tour guide showed us the bus route to this place from our hotel and different shops.
-We had group lunch in the harbor side restaurant.
+I

 In the evening we went to Maui theatre to watch Ulelana.
 This is a theatre production in Maui Theatre.
 I read both positive and negative reviews about this, but finally decided to take the risk.
 This program shows the history of Hawaiian Islands with different dance forms and live music.
 It was a good program.
 Stage effects were good.
 This show told a story about the life of the Hawaiian people in olden days, their everyday life, Capt cook’s visit, sugar plantation, Chinese and Japanese workers and Madam Pele (Volcano goddess).
 I thought we should have such films or programs on Maharashtra for school kids.
 Statewise and all India level films on history should be produced.
 Pictures make a greater impact.
 We only have lokdhara type programs.
 Why not such films?